-decision making processes [23].
-Although taxonomies are typically described as hierarchies of classes, taxonomies can have a wide variety of representations, e.g., a hierarchy with (or without) mutually exclusive classes, a tree, a paradigm, facets, a ring, or a (knowledge) graph [2, 19, 23].
+Taxonomies1 make a significant contribution to the organization and collection of knowledge in science and practice.
+They can serve to (1) classify objects of a research field, (2) provide a common terminology, (3) enable a better understanding of the interrelationships between the classified objects, (4) identify gaps, and (5) support decision making processes [22].
+Although taxonomies are typically described as hierarchies of classes, taxonomies can have a wide variety of representations, e.g., a hierarchy with (or without) mutually exclusive classes, a tree, a paradigm, facets, a ring, or a (knowledge) graph [2, 18, 22].
 Most taxonomies in Software Engineering (SE) are rather new and have the practical purpose of classifying among others processes, approaches, and solutions.
-More importantly, they help to cope with the increasingly huge body of knowledge in SE and foster understanding of complex SE domains [23].
-Besides all that, taxonomies can enable communication among researchers and practitioners [24].
-According to Usman et al. [23], there is an increasing interest in SE taxonomies, but they found a disturbing lack of evaluations of taxonomies, i.e., most only illustrated the taxonomy's utility (45.76%) or performed no validation at all (33.58%).
-However, evaluating taxonomies is no easy task, as quality criteria and comparable quality properties for taxonomies are hard to define and even harder to determine either quantitatively or qualitatively.
-Moreover, the evaluation should follow a systematic plan to structure its process accordingly.
-Furthermore, although current approaches (cf. Sect.
-2) provide generic workflows, research methods, or techniques in a compendium, they do not give sufficient operational and practical guidance.
-Notably though, they already argued to consider the structural properties and utility as well as the purpose as all these aspects play a critical role for SE researchers to understand, apply, and compare taxonomies.
-To remedy this and to provide practical guidance, we introduce a method to systematically evaluate taxonomies in SE equally considering the suitability of its structure, its applicability, and its purpose.
-While taxonomies were typically evaluated through illustration or argumentation, we insist that a taxonomy should be evaluated by applying quantitative and qualitative metrics.
-Thus, we followed the Goal-Question-Metric (GQM) approach [5] as underlying structure to derive our goal-oriented evaluation method that maps the three evaluation goals to nine distinct quality criteria of taxonomies, which are measured by corresponding quantitative and qualitative metrics.
-In this paper, we address the following research question: How to evaluate taxonomies in SE research and how to guide researchers through such an evaluation?

-Our contributions are threefold: (1) We introduce a method for evaluating taxonomies (in SE) with three successive steps based on the GQM approach; (2) we provide operational guidance wrt. method design for a comprehensive taxonomy evaluation for both researchers and reviewers; and (3) we illustrate the method's application.

-2 STATE OF THE ART
+More importantly, they help to cope with the increasingly huge body of knowledge in SE and practitioners [23].
+According to Usman et al. [22], there is an 71 increasing interest in SE taxonomies, but they found a disturbing 72 lack of evaluations of taxonomies, i.e., most only illustrated the tax-73 onomy's utility (45.76%) or performed no validation at all (33.58%).
+74 However, evaluating taxonomies is no easy task, as quality cri-75 teria and comparable quality properties for taxonomies are hard 76 to define and even harder to determine either quantitatively or 77 qualitatively.
+Moreover, the evaluation should follow a systematic 78 plan to structure its process accordingly.
+Furthermore, although 79 current approaches (cf. Sect.
+2) provide generic workflows, research 80 methods, or techniques in a compendium, they do not give suf-81 ficient operational and practical guidance.
+Notably though, they 82 already argued to consider the structural properties and utility as 83 well as the purpose as all these aspects play a critical role for SE 84 researchers to understand, apply, and compare taxonomies.
+To rem-85 edy this and to provide practical guidance, we introduce a method 86 to systematically evaluate taxonomies in SE equally considering 87 the suitability of its structure, its applicability, and its purpose.
+88 While taxonomies were typically evaluated through illustration or 89 argumentation, we insist that a taxonomy should be evaluated by 90 applying quantitative and qualitative metrics.
+Thus, we followed 91 the Goal-Question-Metric (GQM) approach [4] as underlying struc-92 ture to derive our goal-oriented evaluation method that maps the 93 three evaluation goals to nine distinct quality criteria of taxonomies, 94 which are measured by corresponding quantitative and qualitative 95 metrics.
+In this paper, we address the following research ques-96 tion: How to evaluate taxonomies in SE research and how to guide 97 researchers through such an evaluation?
+Our contributions are three-98 fold: (1) We propose an initial method for evaluating taxonomies (in 99 SE) with three successive steps that follows the GQM approach; (2) 100 we provide operational guidance wrt. method design for a compre-101 hensive taxonomy evaluation for both researchers and reviewers; 102 and (3) we illustrate the method's application.
+103 104 105 2 STATE OF THE ART and foster understanding of complex SE domains [22].
+Besides all that, taxonomies can enable communication among researchers